sohndotcloud/so-you-think-you-know-git/README.md

 ```

 ## Default Global Configurations
-These configurations are examples of commands that are worth running by default or useful global config.
+These configurations are examples of commands that are worth running by default or useful global configs.

 ```
 # Reuse Recorded Resolution